 I see Sport Kings Gum as a nostalgia pitch to older fans who remembered the 1910s and 1920s.
-Goudey also used it to sneak another Babe Ruth card into 1933 before their license to use his image expired.
-That makes six different 1933 Goudey Ruths, counting four from Big League Gum and one mail-in premium.
+Goudey also used it to sneak another Babe Ruth into 1933 before their license to use his image expired.
+That makes six different 1933 Goudey Ruths, if you count four Big League Gum cards and this mail-in premium.

 |1933 Goudey R309-1 premium, Babe Ruth|